 Born and raised in the suburbs on Long Island (Albertson, in case it matters or if you were wondering), I was a student in the Herricks school district for my primary education.
 I played jazz and classical trumpet for about 10 years and gave it up by the time I graduated high school.
 I also played Volleyball, was a junior athletic trainer, and worked a bunch of odd jobs (including being a stock boy at a butcher!)

-Today I am an entrepreneur, an automotive enthusiast, a race car driver, a wannabe editorial journalist, a project manager, a hobbyist programmer, an airsofter and many other things.
+Today I am an entrepreneur, an automotive enthusiast, a race car driver, a motorsports photojournalist, a technical marketing manager, a hobbyist programmer, a wannabe DJ, a crossfitter, and many other things.
 You might just find me anywhere tomorrow.
 Hell, you might not be able to find me tomorrow!
 But, that’s just the good stuff.

-I speak conversational Japanese and can read (albeit poorly and only with the aid of a computer dictionary).
-I also spent several weeks living in Tokyo, Japan and attending language classes there.
+I speak a little bit of Japanese and can read (albeit poorly and only with the aid of a computer dictionary).
+It’s been quite some time.
+I spent several weeks living in Tokyo, Japan in the early 2000s and attended language classes there after 2.5 years studying Japanese at Columbia.
+I studied German using Rosetta Stone for a few years before we took our honeymoon in Germany.
+I also speak a little bit of Spanish.
 I like to travel for both work and for pleasure, and I’ve been to many places.
 You can see some of my travels in my gallery.

 Just kidding, I’d love to reply to you.

-Especially if you are Japanese, my girlfriend, a potential business partner, a beautiful person, someone trying to sell me cool wheels, someone wanting to play airsoft, someone who wants help or consulting on web, technology or any manner of other things or just want to talk.
+Especially if you are Japanese or German or speak Spanish, my wife, a potential business partner, someone trying to sell me cool wheels, someone who wants help or consulting on web, technology, photojournalism or any manner of other things, or just want to talk.
 I can’t guarantee you’ll get a response to any of the above, but some things are surely more likely to get a response than others.